 - a.
-It is required that you take each of the exams in this course. - b.
-When you take an exam, the grade will be recorded and CANNOT be dropped. - c.
-If you miss an exam, a zero will be recorded. - d.
-If you miss an exam and have an excused absence, your score on the Comprehensive Final Exam will replace the previously recorded zero for the missed exam.
+It is required that you take each of the Exams in this course. - b.
+When you take an Exam, the grade will be recorded and CANNOT be dropped. - c.
+If you miss an Exam, a zero will be recorded. - d.
+If you miss an Exam and have an excused absence, your score on the Comprehensive Final Exam will replace the previously recorded zero for the missed exam.
 This substitution can occur for only one missed exam.
 Any other missed exam (regardless of the reason for missing the exam) will retain the recorded score of zero.
 Make-up exams are not given. - e.
 The Exam dates are listed on the attached Class Schedule.
-Although I do not expect to change any of the exam dates shown on the Class Schedule, please be advised that the dates are subject to change.
+Please be advised that the dates are subject to change.
 Any change will be announced in class. - f.
-Should you have to miss an exam, it is your responsibility to notify me BEFORE the exam if possible.
+Should you have to miss an exam, it is your responsibility to notify me BEFORE the exam takes place if possible.
 For an absence to be considered excused, it must be the result of unavoidable, serious circumstances (generally related to your illness, death in the family, accident, or work (in some cases)) and must be supported by documentation.
 A flat tire, car trouble, no baby sitter, tired, I went out of town and my car broke down, etc. are not eligible for "excused absence" status.
-Excused absences due to attendance at sanctioned university activities qualify for the application of this policy PROVIDED you have apprised me in advance of the class meeting to be missed.
+Excused absences due to attendance at sanctioned university activities qualify for the application of this policy PROVIDED you have apprised me in advance of the exam that will be missed.